slackmon/deno-triage-bot/README.md

-# Next-gen Slack platform project template - Reverse String
+# Next-gen Slack platform project template - TriageBot

 This repo contains a Slack Function to "triage" a channel, by scanning the message history for a given number of days, searching for key emoji which signify priority.